Research Knowledge Base

 Conflict of Interest Policy

 Policy on Financial Conflicts of Interest in Federally Funded or Human Subjects Research

 This policy applies to investigators engaging in - or proposing to engage in - federally funded research or any research involving human subjects.
 Generally, the UW–Madison Conflict of Interest Committee does not review or manage outside activities of individuals who do not hold a UW–Madison appointment.
 However, in accord with Federal regulations, when UW–Madison carries out federally funded research through subcontractors, subrecipients, or collaborators, the terms of the agreement between the parties will dictate whether this policy or the policy of the other party applies to the subrecipient investigator(s).

-II.
 Relationship to Similar Policies and Documents

 Additional information about this policy's supporting processes and procedures is located in the Financial Conflict of Interest Policy and Procedures: Guidance Document.

 Generating new knowledge through research and translating that knowledge into applications that benefit society are important aspects of the mission of UW–Madison.
 The University encourages its faculty and staff to engage in research, to share their knowledge, and to promote the application of research results.
 Since these activities may result in financial gain to investigators, the UW–Madison, as a steward of public funds and the public trust, has the responsibility to identify those interactions that create potential conflicts of interest, and to manage those conflicts in a way that ensures the integrity of UW–Madison's core activities and values.